srcfl/srcful-documentation/docs/getting-started/participate.md

 # Participate

 :::infoImportant
-You will need a compatible inverter to be able to connect your Energy Gateway.
+You will need a compatible device to be able to connect your Energy Gateway.

-See the list of currently compatible inverters: [Compatible Inverters](https://docs.sourceful.energy/energy-gateway/compatible-inverter/)
+See the list of currently compatible devices: [Compatible Inverters](https://docs.sourceful.energy/energy-gateway/compatible-devices/)
 :::

 There are a few ways to get involved with Sourceful and start participating in the energy revolution at this stage: